The Little Prince and the Eight-Headed Dragon: Plot

 The film tells the story of the deity Susanoo (as a cute boy), whose mother, Izanami, has died.
 He is deeply hurt by the loss of his mother but his father, Izanagi, tells him that his mother is now in heaven.
 Despite Izanagi's warnings, Susanoo eventually sets off to find her.

-Along with his companions, Akahana (a little talking rabbit) and Titanbō (a strong but friendly giant from the Land of Fire), Susanoo overcomes all obstacles in his long voyage.
+Along with his companions, Akahana (a little talking rabbit) and Taitanbō (a strong but friendly giant from the Land of Fire), Susanoo overcomes all obstacles in his long voyage.
 He eventually comes to the Izumo Province, where he meets Princess Kushinada, a little girl whom he becomes friends with (he also thinks that she is so beautiful that she looks like his mother).
 Kushinada's family tells Susanoo that their other seven daughters were sacrificed to the fearsome eight-headed serpent, the Yamata no Orochi.
 Susanoo is so infatuated with Kushinada that he decides to help her family protect her and slay the Orochi once and for all and he, Akahana, and Bō prepare for the showdown.